GiuseppeCalderonio/ingswAM2021-Calderonio-Carollo-Chiodini/README.md

 # Prova Finale di Ingegneria del Software - AA 2020-2021

-Implementation of Maestri del Rinascimento board game.
+Implementation of [Maestri del Rinascimento](https://www.balenaludens.it/2020/maestri-del-rinascimento/) board game.

 The target of this project is to realize a distributed system where there are only one server and several clients that communicate with this server through sockets.
-We used the pattern MVC (Model-View-Controller) to realize the global structure of the project; in particular in our case we use...........
+We used the pattern MVC (Model-View-Controller) to realize the global structure of the project.
+In particular in our case the view send a message to the controller, then the controller checks the message and if it is valid we call some model methods to change the state of the game.
+When the state changes the controller notifies one or more views and then waits another message from the view.

 # Documentation
 ****